daH005/Pixel/README.md

 `Pixel` is the 2D platformer.
 In this game you have to play the red-haired boy and complete the levels!

+You can download a release with `.exe` file.
+There is also a version for Linux.

 Stack
 -----
 - pygame